javihernandez/cas/README.md

 #### TLS

-By default, vcn will try to establish a secure connection (TLS) with a Ledger Compliance server.
+By default, vcn will try to establish a secure connection (TLS) with a Immutable Ledger server.

 The user can also provide a custom TLS certificate for the server, in case vcn is not able to download it automatically: